dojimanetwork/docs/docs/developer/verifying-smart-contract.md

 ---
-title: Verifying A Smart Contract
+title: Verifying Smart Contracts on Dojima
+description: Guide on how to verify smart contracts deployed within the Dojima Network for security and trust.
 ---

 Once verified, a smart contract or token contract's source code becomes publicly available and verifiable.
 This creates transparency and trust.
 Plus, it's easy to do!
 Verification is available for Solidity.